School Committee - October 11, 2023

 This meeting will be conducted remotely over Zoom.

-Attendance by board or commission members will be remote, and remote attendance shall count towards a quorum.
+Attendance by Board or Commission members will be remote and remote attendance shall count towards a quorum.
+The meeting will be broadcast live and recorded by Sharon TV.

 As is our custom here, we will be going to public comments first as part of our community update section of our agenda.

-I will remind folks that we ask that their comments
+I will remind folks that we ask that their first and last name be visible.

 I will call on folks whose first and last names are not showing, but I would just ask that you lead off with your first and last name if that is the case.

-It is a two minute.
+It is a two-minute.

-We do have a two minute time limit that I ask everybody to please be respectful of.
+We do have a two-minute time limit that I ask everybody to plead be respectful of.
+And I am willing to keep time here, guys.

 So I will start off with Jay O'Brien, whose hand I see raised first.